 - Office personnel

-and anyone else who would like to learn more about autism spectrum disorder.
+and anyone else who would like to learn more about Autism Spectrum Disorder.

 The course consists of 5 modules.
 Participants are to complete each module in order until all are successfully completed.
 The course begins on the first day of each month and closes on the final day of the month.
 Participants can complete each of the 5 modules at their own pace.
-However, access to the modules will be staggered over the course of the month to help ensure the participant completes the modules in the correct order and devotes the appropriate amount of time to each.
+However, access to the modules will be staggered over the month to help ensure the participant completes the modules in the correct order and devotes the appropriate amount of time to each.
 Participants will be given access to the modules using the following schedule:

 - Modules 1 & 2 will be open during the first week of the section.